 We Could Face Increased Currency Risks If China Does Not Maintain The Stability Of The Hong Kong Dollar Or The Chinese Renminbi.
 The Hong Kong Dollar and the United States Dollar have been fixed at approximately 7.80 Hong Kong Dollars to 1.00 U.S. Dollar since 1983.
 The market exchange rate has not deviated materially from the level of HK\$7.80 to US\$1.00 since the peg was first established.
 However, in May 2005, the Hong Kong Monetary Authority broadened the trading band from the original rate of HK\$7.80 per U.S. dollar to a rate range of HK\$7.75 to HK\$7.85 per U.S. dollar.
 The Hong Kong government has stated its intention to maintain the link at that rate.
 From 1994 until July 2005, the Chinese Renminbi had remained stable against the U.S. Dollar at approximately 8.28 to 1.00 U.S. Dollar.
 On July 21, 2005, the Chinese currency regime was altered to link the RMB to a "basket of currencies," which includes the U.S. Dollar, Euro, Japanese Yen and Korean Won.
 Under the rules, the RMB was allowed to move 0.3% on a daily basis against the U.S. Dollar.
 The People's Bank of China, on May 21 2007, widened the RMB trading band from 0.3% daily movement against the U.S. Dollar to 0.5%.
 Following the removal of the U.S. Dollar peg, the RMB appreciated more than 20% against the U.S. Dollar over the following three years.
-Since July 2008, however, the RMB has fluctuated significantly since July 2008 against other freely traded currencies, in tandem with the U.S. Dollar.
-On June 20, 2010, the People's Bank of China ("PBOC") announced that the government of the People's Republic of China ("PBC") would further reform the RMB exchange rate regime and increase the flexibility of the exchange rate.
-Since June 2010, the PRC government has allowed the RMB to appreciate slowly against the U.S. dollar again, though there have been periods when the U.S. dollar has appreciated against the Renminbi as well.
-It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U
+Since July 2008, however, the RMB has traded within a narrow range against the U.S. Dollar.
+As a consequence, the RMB has fluctuated significantly since July 2008 against other freely traded currencies, in tandem with the U.S. Dollar.
+On June 20, 2010, the People's Bank of China ("PBCC") announced that the government of the People's Republic of China ("PRC") would further reform the RMB exchange rate regime and increase the flexibility of the exchange rate.
+Since June 2010, the PRC government has allowed the RMB to appreciate slowly against the U.S. dollar again, though there have been periods when the U.S. dollar has appreciated against the Remninbi as well.
+It is difficult to predict how market forces or